[SPOILER] Eliminated on 'Dancing With the Stars'

 Videos by PopCulture.com

+Up Next: Could This Have Been Maks Chmerkovskiy’s Final Season on DWTS?

-Arlen was the ninth star to be sent home from the competition this season.
+Owens was the eighth star to be sent home from the competition this season.

-The celebrity joins previously eliminated contestants Terrell Owens, Nikki Bella, Vanessa Lachey, Nick Lachey, Barbara Corcoran, Debbie Gibson, Derek Fisher and Sasha Pieterse.
+The former NFL player joins previously eliminated contestants Nikki Bella, Vanessa Lachey, Nick Lachey, Barbara Corcoran, Debbie Gibson, Derek Fisher and Sasha Pieterse.

-Next week’s episode will see the four remaining couples judged based off of this week’s standard and recreation dances.
-The remaining celebrities are Frankie Muniz, Drew Scott, Lindsey Stirling and Jordan Fisher.
+Next week’s episode will see the six remaining couples judged based off of this week’s standard and trio dances.

 Dancing With the Stars airs Mondays at 8 p.m.
 EST on ABC.